godotengine/godot-demo-projects/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Only submit a pull request if all of the following conditions are met:

-* It must work with the latest stable Godot version.
-Do not submit a pull request if it only works with alpha/beta builds.
+* It must work with the latest Godot version of the branch you're submitting to.

 * It must follow all of the Godot style guides, including the GDScript style guide and the C# style guide.